ABIF-McGill/MethodsJ2/README.md

-Images were acquired on a Axiovert 200M Compound Commercial-custom modified inverted microscope (Zeiss) configured for Widefield Epifluorescence microscopy, controlled with Zen software (2.6 Blue edition, Zeiss), equipped with a 63x NA 1.4 Apochromat DIC Mineral Oil objective (Zeiss).
+Images were acquired on a Axiovert 200M Compound Commercial-custom modified inverted microscope (Zeiss) configured for Widefield Epifluorescence microscopy, controlled with Zen software (2.6 Blue edition, Zeiss), equipped with a 63x NA 1.4 Apochromat DIC oil objective (Zeiss).

 Images had a width of 1012 and a height of 1020 pixels, 1 planes (z), 3 channels, 1 timepoints,